Christopher Smart: Later career

 In 1752, Christopher Smart was slowly dragged into a large "paper war" that involved many of London's writers.
 After the publication of Poems on Several Occasions, including The Hop-Garden, in June 1752, John Hill launched a major attack upon Smart's poetry.
 Smart responded with his mock-epic The Hilliad.
 Before the release of Smart's poem, Hill was engaged in a large literary battle between various members of Grub Street's and London's writing community, especially Henry Fielding.
 This battle may have been for publicity only and lasted over many months before Smart involved himself.
 However, even with such a late entry, his Hilliad was the "loudest broadside" of the war.

 Smart was incurring numerous debts, and started publishing as much as possible during this time to support his family.
-The exact date is unknown, but he is said to have married Anna-Maria Carnan around 1752 or 1753; they initially kept their marriage a secret to Smart could continue to get money from his Cambridge fellowship, which ended shortly thereafter.
+He is said to have married Anna-Maria Carnan around 1752 or 1753, although the exact date is unknown; they initially kept their marriage a secret so Smart could continue to get money from his Cambridge fellowship, which ended shortly thereafter.
 By 1754, the pair already had two daughters, Marianne (3 May 1753) and Elizabeth Anne (27 October 1754).
 As a married man, he could no longer remain enrolled at Pembroke and collect his scholarship money when his marriage and children were made apparent to the heads of the college.
 Newbery allowed Smart, along with his wife and their children, to live at Canonbury House, Islington.
 Although Newbery had a strong reputation for charity, he was determined to have complete control over his writers.
 It is likely that such an attitude combined with monetary problems led to a rift forming between the two by 1753.